Islamist insurgency in Benin: The Islamic State's Role

 At this same time, the Islamic State began expanding its influence into Guene, Boiffo, and Malanville from Nigerien territory beginning in September 2022.
-Despite the war flaring up between JNIM and ISGS hundreds of kilometers to the north, there were no incidents of fighting between JNIM and ISGS in northern Benin in 2022.
+Despite the war flaring up between JNIM and ISSP hundreds of kilometers to the north, there were no incidents of fighting between JNIM and ISSP in northern Benin in 2022.
 However, these groups both sought control over the same communities (Guene and Malanville), emphasizing goodwill trips over direct fighting to establish dominance.
-Since 2019, ISGS has trained young Fulani in Niger to send them to northern Benin for war and for establishing relations with the population.
+Since 2019, ISSP has trained young Fulani in Niger to send them to northern Benin for war and for establishing relations with the population.

 Both the Islamic State and JNIM in 2022 sought to use northern Benin as a land route to their affiliates in northern Nigeria; JNIM wanted to link up to Ansaru, and even used small teams of militants to link up with Ansaru and allied bandit cells in the Kainji National Park forests.
 After 2021, these efforts became less and less successful.
-On the other hand, ISGS sought out Fulani communities in northwest Nigeria to facilitate their operations in Benin.
+On the other hand, ISSP sought out Fulani communities in northwest Nigeria to facilitate their operations in Benin.
 A third group, the loosely-IS aligned Lakurawa based in northwest Nigeria, also had connections with Beninese jihadist networks in 2022, but to what extent is unknown.
-For both groups, connections in Alibori Department were crucial to maintaining two provinces of their respective jihadist outfit; JNIM and Ansaru, and ISGS and Islamic State – West Africa Province.
+For both groups, connections in Alibori Department were crucial to maintaining two provinces of their respective jihadist outfit; JNIM and Ansaru, and ISSP and Islamic State – West Africa Province.